stephend/citybeautiful.nz/_posts/2019/2019-09-07-why-we-must-make-room-for-growth.md

 Intensification, unlike sprawl, also allows a [graceful landing](http://www.citybeautiful.nz/2017/10/the-high-price-trap/) from the spiral of house prices.

 ![New terraced houses in Berhampore, Wellington](/images/2019/make-room/berhampore_terraces.w800.jpg) _New terraced houses in Berhampore, Wellington.
 This site is council-owned social housing.
+For a private sector developer, getting approval for this sort of thing is difficult without assembling a single large site, and even then, there will often be severe limits on how many units can be built.
 Photo: author._{: .caption }

 ## Why should central government direct it?